genesiscommunitysuccess/docs/docs/03_server/01_configuring-runtime/03_processes.md

 Here is an example of a generated processes.xml file for an application that has:

-* a data server
+* a Data Server
-* a request server
+* a Request Server
-* an event handler
+* an Event Handler
-* a consolidator
+* a Consolidator
-* a streamer and streamer-client
+* a Streamer and Streamer Client

 You can see that this file has separate code blocks for each of the application's processes.
 Each code block has tags that define the characteristics of the process.